In 2018, we’ll be making the message loud and clear – It’s Time. Time to lead, teach and learn.

 As we head into negotiations for the Primary Teachers’ Collective Agreement this year, we’ll be standing together for our students and for an education system that values, attracts and retains the amazing teachers who are entrusted with the education of our children.

-In paid union meetings in term 1, we will decide our specific goals and it’s important that every member has their say in this crucial campaign.
+Leading up to the negotiations, we will decide our specific goals.
+It’s important that every member has their say in this crucial campaign.

 Our students are worth it and so are we.

 Principals' workload is becoming more and more complex, and with that complexity comes an even greater workload.
 We've commissioned an ongoing study into principals' health and wellbeing.

 We asked principals how their 2018 budgets were shaping up.
 We've learned that many are planning to make cuts to teacher aides' hours and positions just to make ends meet for their schools.
 Meanwhile, there just aren't enough teachers to fill positions or do relieving work.

 Questions and answers

 It's not the only issue, but members are clear – they want a significant pay rise.
 They’ve had years of 1 to 2 percent pay increases that are simply not keeping up with the growing demands of the job, and the cost of living in New Zealand, particularly in our big cities.

 The OECD has warned that our teachers are paid ten percent less than other New Zealanders with similar levels of skills and experience, and they’re paid less much less than their peers overseas.
 NZ teachers have got some of the highest workloads, biggest classes, and lowest pay of any teachers in the developed world (OECD Education at a Glance, 2017).

 NZ is ranked 19th in the OECD for teachers pay based on purchasing power (Economist, Education for the Future Index).That’s well behind the UK, the US, Australia, Canada – in fact, all the countries we like to compare ourselves with.